RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	B	is	incorrect	because	an	IDS	is	a	passive	device	on	a	network	and should	not	impact	the	transmission	of	packets	between	systems	as they	flow	through	the	IDS	for	inspection.
  	C	is	incorrect	because	an	IDS	is	only	used	to	inspect	and	alert	on suspicious	traffic.
 It	does	not	have	the	ability	actually	block	traffic.
  	D	is	incorrect	because	an	IDS	is	a	passive	device	on	a	network	and	is not	involved	with	the	routing	or	blocking	of	packets,	which	could	lead to	packets	being	dropped	or	lost.

-35. Which	component	of	ITIL	involves	the	constant	evaluation	of	the correctness	of	the	level	of	provisioned	resources?
+### Question # 1 - 	Which	component	of	ITIL	involves	the	constant	evaluation	of	the correctness	of	the	level	of	provisioned	resources?
 A.	Availability	management
 B.	Capacity	management
 C.	Continuity	management